NormanTUD/OmniOpt/.gui/_tutorials/external_generator.md

 }
 ```

-Your program must take this JSON file and create new hyperameters, and put them in the same folder as `results.json`.
+Your program must take this JSON file and create new hyperparameters, and put them in the same folder as `results.json`.
 It may look like this:

 ```json
 {